aadamshick/principles/content/principles/brick-principle.md

 type: principle
 ---

-Big outcomes come from a collection of small steps
+Big outcomes are made up of a series of small steps

 ## Quotes that support this principle